 Today, the nature, reasoning, and cultural implications of high-heeled shoes are complicated.

 There are those who wear heels for aesthetic and cosmetic purposes, others to make a fashion statement.

 Heeled shoes are not strictly limited to women’s fashion anymore.
-The rise of androgenous fashion has brought heels back into the men’s sphere.
+The rise of androgynous fashion has brought heels back into the men’s sphere.
 They are still not as popular amongst men, however.

 Nowadays, we have a huge selection of shoe styles and types available.
 The number of different high-heeled shoes available helps their popularity.
 There is a heeled shoe for every occasion.

-High heels have wethered wars, laws, cultural, social, and political revolutions.
+High heels have weathered wars, laws, and cultural, social, and political revolutions.
 They might be uncomfortable at times.
 Impossible to walk in under some circumstances.
 But, there’s one thing you can’t deny.
 They are clearly incredibly enduring!